dart-lang/site-www/src/content/guides/packages.md

 There are some downsides to this setup:

 * You need to run `dart pub get` once for each package.
-* You risk ending up with different versions of dependencies for each package.
-  Leading to confusion when context switching between the packages.
+* You risk ending up with different versions of dependencies for each package leading to confusion when context switching between the packages.
 * If you open the root folder in your IDE, the dart analyzer will have to have a separate analysis contexts for each package (increasing memory usage).